rails/rails/guides/source/action_cable_overview.md

 specified as first argument to `createConsumer` (e.g. `ActionCable.createConsumer("/websocket")`).

-For every instance of your server you create and for every worker your server spawns, you will also have a new instance of Action Cable, but the use of Redis keeps messages synced across connections.
+For every instance of your server you create and for every worker your server spawns, you will also have a new instance of Action Cable, but the Redis or PostgreSQL adapter keeps messages synced across connections.

 ### Standalone